 Use the following settings:

 Note: The name is case-sensitive and must be entered exactly like given here for the tiles to recognise the provider automatically.
 If you name it differently, you will need to select the provider manually for each tile on the dashboard.

-Enter the URL and credentials for your SolarWinds environment.How to create a Web API provider
+Enter the credentials for your SolarWinds environment.How to create a Web API provider